elephantscale/elastic-labs/logstash/install.md

-# ES install
+# Logstatsh install

-In this lab we will practice the installation of the Elasticsearch server.
+In this lab we will practice the installation of Logstash.

-Lab Goals:

-* Install Elasticsearch and verify its operation
-* Prepare to use this install for all subsequent labs

 ### STEP 1: Login to the server